Being promoted to the leadership team, you may feel overwhelmed or even anxious about your role.

 Ensure that you verse yourself well with everything that entails management in your company.
 Top management skills can be taught through education and training.

 This section could actually be broken down into further categories, but you’re a manager now – no time for that!

-Also, you never know who you’ll meet in class while you’re finishing your Master’s Degree in Business Intelligence.
+Also, you never know who you’ll meet in class while you’re finishing your degree.
 At the very least, give yourself some homework.

 Check out these highly recommended books on management and leadership.

 If you don’t know exactly how your company operates, educate yourself.
-Make sure that you introduce yourself to company leadership or anyone you’ll be working with.
+Ensure you introduce yourself to company leadership or anyone you’ll be working with.

-Being promoted to manager will mean conversing with top notch professionals in your field and requires you to be well versed in your industry.
+Being promoted to the manager will mean conversing with top-notch professionals in your field and requires you to be well-versed in your industry.

 Make sure you’re up to date on industry news.
 You don’t want to be the one person at the meeting that didn’t know how local legislation affects your company’s quarterly outlook.